 TVA employs standard practices when constructing, operating, and maintaining substations, transmission lines, structures, and the associated ROW and access roads.
-These can be found on TVA's transmission website (TVA 2022).
+These can be found on TVA's Transmission organization's website (TVA 2022a).
 Some of the more specific routine measures which would be applied to reduce the potential for adverse environmental effects during the construction, operation, and maintenance of the proposed substation and associated transmission line, and access roads are as follows:

-- TVA would utilize standard BMPs, as described in Transmission's BMP guidance (TVA 2017a), to minimize erosion during construction, operation, and maintenance activities. - To minimize the introduction and spread of invasive species in the ROW, access roads and adjacent areas, TVA would follow standard operating procedures consistent with EO 13112 as amended by 13751 (Invasive Species) for revegetating with noninvasive plant species as defined in the BMP guidance (TVA 2017a). - Wetlands would be protected by the implementation of standard BMP's as identified in Transmission's BMP guidance (TVA 2017a) - Ephemeral streams, also called wet-weather conveyances (WWC), that could be affected by the proposed construction would be protected by implementing standard BMPs as identified in Transmission's BMP guidance (TVA 2017a). - Perennial and intermittent streams, both classified as "streams" in this document, would be protected by the implementation of standard stream protection (Category A) as defined in Transmission's BMP guidance (TVA 2017a). - During vegetation clearing activities, marketable timber would be salvaged where feasible; otherwise, woody debris and other vegetation would be piled and burned, chipped, or taken off site.
+- TVA would utilize standard BMPs, as described in Transmission's BMP guidance (TVA 2017a), to minimize erosion during construction, operation, and maintenance activities. - To minimize the introduction and spread of invasive species in the ROW, access roads and adjacent areas, TVA would follow standard operating procedures consistent with EO 13112 as amended by 13751 (Invasive Species) for revegetating with noninvasive plant species as defined in the BMP guidance (TVA 2017a). - Wetlands would be protected by the implementation of standard BMP's as identified in Transmission's BMP guidance (TVA 2017a). - Compensatory mitigation would be purchased through an approved wetland mitigation bank per the directive of the USACE and TDEC to ensure no more than minimal impacts to the wetland environment result. - Ephemeral streams, also called wet-weather conveyances (WWC), that could be affected by the proposed construction would be protected by implementing standard BMPs as identified in Transmission's BMP guidance (TVA 2017a). - Perennial and intermittent streams, both classified as "streams" in this document, would be protected by the implementation of standard stream protection (Category A) as defined in Transmission's BMP guidance (TVA 2017a). - During vegetation clearing activities, marketable timber would be salvaged where feasible; otherwise, woody debris and other vegetation would be piled, chipped, or taken off site.
 In some instances, vegetation may be windrowed along the edge of the project site to serve as sediment barriers.
-Implementation of TVA ROW Clearing Specifications, Environmental Quality Protection Specifications for Transmission Line Construction, Transmission Construction Guidelines Near Streams, and Environmental Quality Protection Specifications for Transmission Substation or Communications Construction (TVA 2022), and Transmission's BMP guidance (TVA 2017a) would provide further guidance for clearing and construction activities. - During construction of access roads, culverts and other drainage devices, fences, and gates would be installed, as necessary.
+Implementation of TVA ROW Clearing Specifications, Environmental Quality Protection Specifications for Transmission Line Construction, Transmission Construction Guidelines Near Streams, and Environmental Quality Protection Specifications for Transmission Substation or Communications Construction (TVA 2022a), and Transmission's BMP guidance (TVA 2017a) would provide further guidance for clearing and construction activities. - During construction of access roads, culverts and other drainage devices, fences, and gates would be installed, as necessary.
 Culverts installed in any perennial streams would be removed following construction.
 However, in ephemeral streams/WWCs, the culverts would be left or removed, depending on the wishes of the landowner or any permit conditions that might apply.
 If desired by the property owner, TVA would restore new temporary access roads to previous conditions.

 - Pesticide/herbicide use as part of construction or maintenance activities would comply with the TDEC General Permit for Application of Pesticides, which also requires a pesticide discharge management plan.
-In areas requiring chemical treatment, only U.S. Environmental Protection Agency (EPA)-registered and TVA approved herbicides would be used in accordance with label directions designed in part to restrict applications near receiving waters and to prevent unacceptable aquatic impacts. - Construction would adhere to the TVA subclass review criteria for transmission line location in floodplains (TVA 1981). - Any road improvements for access roads constructed within 100-year floodplains would be done in such a manner that upstream flood elevations would not be increased by more than 1.0 foot (44 CFR § 60.3).
+In areas requiring chemical treatment, only U.S. Environmental Protection Agency (EPA)-registered and TVA approved herbicides would be used in accordance with label directions designed in part to restrict applications near receiving waters and to prevent unacceptable aquatic impacts (Appendix E). - Construction would adhere to the TVA subclass review criteria for transmission line location in floodplains (TVA 1981). - Any road improvements for access roads constructed within 100-year floodplains would be done in such a manner that upstream flood elevations would not be increased by more than 1.0 foot (44 Code of Federal Regulations [CFR] § 60.3). - Integration of BMPs during construction and maintenance to minimize potential impacts to bat foraging habitat as described and in accordance with TVA's Programmatic Consultation on Bats and routine actions (TVA 2017b).